The Ultimate Guide: How to Make Biltong in a Food Dehydrator

 The drying process in a dehydrator can take anywhere between 12 to 24 hours, depending on the thickness and fat content of the meat.
 This drying time ensures the meat achieves the desired texture and flavor.

 It’s advisable to check the biltong every few hours during the drying process.
 The meat should be firm to the touch, with no visible moisture.
 To check if the biltong is ready, there should be no give when pinched.
+If the meat still feels wet inside when pinched or squeezed, it needs more drying time to achieve the desired toughness and dryness.
 If you prefer your biltong a bit moist in the center, you can remove it from the dehydrator earlier.

 To determine if the biltong is ready to eat, you can taste a small piece and see if the texture and flavor meet your preference.